jclain/gitolite-contrib/HostBasedAuth_en.md

 * some specific users must be authorized (name doesn't matter)
 * for each of these users, an option defines autorized hosts or IPs
-* if the repo is accessed anonymously with user `anonhttp` from an authorized hosts, then the corresponding user is selected
+* if the repo is accessed anonymously with user `anonhttp` from an authorized host, then the user corresponding to that host is selected as the new effective user.
+Note: that user doesn't inherit the privileges of the anonymous user, even if the anonymous user's privileges are higher.

 In the following example:
 ~~~